 Approximate walking time: 7/8 hrs

-You have two river crossings today with the aid of a low bridge, you will have to cross at low tide, or you will have to make detours.
-(Tidal times will be included in your tour notes.)
+You will have two river crossings today, both with the aid of a low bridge.
+These crossings must be made at low tide, or you will need to take detours.
+Tidal times are included in your tour notes.

-The trail takes you out of Milford Haven on a beautiful coastal path that overlooks Milford Haven and into the beautiful Cobh of Sandy Haven.
-Here you have to make a crossing over a low bridge and once over the trail. leads you around by Little and Great Castle Head, Watch House Point and into the sandy beach of Aber y Gann.
-This is a great area for birdwatching.
-Once over the causeway follow the trail into Dale.
-Overnight stay is in Dale or Marloes.
+The trail begins by taking you out of Milford Haven along a scenic coastal path that overlooks the harbour, leading into the charming village of Sandy Haven.
+Here, you will cross a low bridge, and then the trail continues around Little and Great Castle Head, Watch House Point, and into the sandy beach of Aber y Gann.
+This area is ideal for birdwatching.

 Distance: 15.2 km / 9.5 miles, Ascent: 290 m / 870 ft